n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 Third, all left-side dependent-vowel (matra) signs must be tagged to be moved to the beginning of the syllable, with `POS_PREBASE_MATRA`.

-Above-base, below-base, and right side dependent-vowel (matra) signs must be tagged with `POS_AFTER_SUBJOINED`.
+Above-base, right-side, and below-base dependent-vowel (matra) signs must be tagged with `POS_AFTER_SUBJOINED`.

 #### 2.4: Adjacent marks ####